bt3gl/building_blog/content/linux_intro.md

 ### tcptrack

-* **tcptrack** displays information about TCP connections it sees on a network and display bandwidth usage on some interface by a host.
+* **tcptrack** displays information about TCP connections it sees on a network and displays bandwidth usage on some interface by a host.

 ```
 $  tcptrack -i eth0